akariv/normalize.us/projects/normalize/src/assets/about.md

 The code for the work was developed by **Adam Kariv** and is available on Github.

-The work was generously commissioned by **Science Gallery Dublin**.
+The work was generously commissioned by **Science Gallery at Trinity College Dublin as part of BIAS 2021 and European ARTificial Intelligence Lab.**
  Thank you.

 <!-- <a class='more'><span class='hr'></span><span class='clickable'>more</span><span class='hr'></span></a> -->